More big writedowns seen in mining sector - Blackrock

 LONDON Mining companies will be forced to post a new wave of writedowns and dividend cuts due to the slide in metals prices, an executive from the world's biggest fund manager said on Tuesday.

-BHP Billiton, the world's biggest mining group, however, may manage to sustain its payouts to shareholders, said Evy Hambro, chief investment officer at Blackrock's natural resource division.
+BHP Billiton (BLT.L) (BHP.AX), the world's biggest mining group, however, may manage to sustain its payouts to shareholders, said Evy Hambro, chief investment officer at Blackrock's (BLK.N) natural resource division.

 "In general, the absence of cash flow will put pressure on dividends, but some will be able to stay the course," Hambro told the Mines and Money conference in London.